 What is the Current Rate of VAT?

-In 2023, the VAT rates for goods and services remain unchanged.
+In 2024, the VAT rates for goods and services remain unchanged from the previous year.
 Rates are as follows:

 What is Exempt from VAT?